coker2019/To-do-List/README.md

 Key Features

 key features of the application:
-- The app allows user to view information.
+- The app allows add Activity for the day.
 - Accepts data.
-- Gives feedback to users.
+- Activities can be deleted.
 - Allows users to view and information.
 - The app displays on both mobile and desktop.